kintsoogi/platform-bible-translation-notes/dev-notes.md

 4. Use the `useProjectData` hook to retrieve the verse information from the project given the project ID.

+### Implementing for Translation Notes

+I don't need to get the actual verse data in my extension.
+Instead, I just need to access the current book, chapter, and verse.

+So, I will just need to use the `useSetting` hook to get the current book, chapter and verse!

+1. Create a default scripture reference

+2. Call `useSetting` hook using default scripture ref to get platform current book, chapter, verse

+    ```ts
+    const defaultScrRef: ScriptureReference = { bookNum: 1, chapterNum: 1, verseNum: 1 };

+    const [scrRef] = useSetting('platform.verseRef', defaultScrRef);
+    ```

+3. Call the `openBookNotes` command with the current book

+4. Retrieve TN file based on the book and pass it back to the webview!

 ## Accessing Files

 The biggest change when transferring my vscode extension into a paranext extension is that the way to